wdebeaum/web-audio-tree/README.md

 You can also add automation calls to `AudioParam`s, which lets you schedule smooth (or abrupt) transitions between specific values at specific times.
 And you can, of course, just set a single value for any `AudioParam` or field.

-When setting values for `AudioParam`s, number fields, or automation or scheduling calls, you can use simple arithmetic expressions with these variables:
+When setting values for `AudioParam`s, number fields (including `PeriodicWave` and `Float32Array`), or automation or scheduling calls, you can use simple arithmetic expressions with these variables:

  - `n` = The MIDI **n**ote number of the key that was pressed.
  - `f` = The corresponding **f**requency in Hz.